 Samuel Sewall was a judge, businessman and printer who left voluminous diaries that document his undying dislike of the Christmas celebration.
 In Puritan times, the celebration was viewed as obnoxious and sacrilegious.

 Massachusetts complied with the king’s wishes for liberal reform by annulling two laws on the books.
 The first was a death penalty statute for Quakers returning to the colony after being banished.
 The second outlawed the ‘keeping of Christmas.’

 Further rubbing salt in the wound, Samuel Sewall had to oversee printing of the new laws.
-In his diary, Sewall happily noted that Christmas in 1685 was less popular than ever despite the new laws.
+After Massachusetts legalized Christmas, Sewall happily noted in his diary that the holiday in 1685 was less popular than ever despite the new laws.

 Dec.
 25. Friday.
 Carts come to Town and Shops open as is usual.
 Some somehow observe the day; but are vexed I believe that the Body of the People profane it, and blessed be God no Authority yet to compel them to keep it.
 A great Snow fell last night so this day and night very cold.